mrjex/Global-City-Streaming/README.md

 ### Docker Volumes Persistence

 As a challenge for me, I added a text file as a docker container volume.
-In my previous courses [Branno Project](https://gitlab.com/jex-projects/mrjex/-/tree/main/projects/2.%20spare-time/1.%20Project%20Branno?ref_type=heads) and [Cyber Physical Systems of Systems](https://gitlab.com/jex-projects/mrjex/-/tree/main/projects/1.%20courses/year-2/7.%20Cyber%20Physical%20Systems%20and%20Sytems%20of%20Systems?ref_type=heads), I familiarized myself with docker-compose and the feature of persisting data such that it remains even when the containers aren't running.
+In my previous courses [Project Branno](https://github.com/mrjex/Project-Branno) and [Cyber Physical Systems of Systems](https://github.com/mrjex/Cyber-Physical-Systems-and-Sytems-of-Systems), I familiarized myself with docker-compose and the feature of persisting data such that it remains even when the containers aren't running.
 What I did in this project was to direct output from the kafka- and flink-containers to `/debug-api/exec-settings.txt`, such that the kafka producer writes the API request intervals and the flink consumer writes the time in sample duration for each instance to be inserted in the database.

 ![docker-volume-architecture](readme-pictures/architecture/docker-volumes-project-architecture.PNG)